 Paying back support would make it hard for you to pay current support.

-> Costs of caring for a child who is disabled.
+Costs of caring for a child with a disability

-> You may have to make the first payment due under your agreement before DCS will release your license.
-You must keep making payments when due under the agreement.
+You may have to make a first payment under your agreement before DCS will release your license.
+You must keep making payments when due.
 If you do not, they can re-suspend your license.

 Visit Northwest Justice Project to find out how to get legal help.